Key Takeaways

 - Focusing on your overall eating habits, like increasing your fiber intake, eating smaller, more frequent meals, and avoiding laying flat after eating, can help improve acid reflux symptoms.

-Sometimes referred to as Gastroesophageal Reflux (GER), more than half of adults will experience acid reflux at some point in their lives.
-Whether it occurs occasionally or all the time, acid reflux can be very uncomfortable, especially when accompanied by burning chest pain.
+Whether it occurs occasionally or all the time—acid reflux can be very uncomfortable, especially when accompanied by burning chest pain.

-Continue reading to learn more about managing acid reflux and for an easy seven-day acid reflux meal plan.
+Continue reading to learn more about managing acid reflux and for an easy dietitian-approved seven-day acid reflux meal plan.

 Pregnancy, elevated body weight, smoking, certain medications and foods, and hiatal hernias can contribute to acid reflux.
-Clinicians treat GER and GERD with medications and sometimes surgery.

-Lifestyle changes can also help improve acid reflux.
 Many people see an improvement in symptoms by making the following adjustments:

 - Elevating the head of the bed.